 Amelia Island Book Festival engages adults and young people in the joy of reading and writing through a series of public events featuring New York Times best-selling authors, independent publishers and authors, awards programs and workshops.

-A letter from Board President, Larry Williams
+An update from AIBF President, Larry Williams

 In recent months we have shared both reflections of past year’s memories and events, as well as our intention to continue pursuing our mission amid the challenges of this most unusual year.
 With the commitment and efforts of our Board, schools, authors, and the community and the use of technology, we’ve hosted 2 successful virtual events to date and have plans for more to come.